obinna-Muonanu/obinna-Muonanu/README.md

 - 👋 Hi, My name is Obinna-Muonanu
 - 👷🧑‍💻 I am a recent chemical engineering graduate and ML Engineer
 - 🌱🥽🧪 With interest in applying AI and ML in chemical engineering processes
-- 💞️ Ha!
+-  😎Ha!
 I'm not limited to chemical engineering though😎

 <!---